CSCI-2349-F23/ps4/README.md

 ## Part 0: Installing libraries

+### Option #1: Installing on your own machine using Jupyter
-Here are the libraries you need to install for nltk and wordcloud.
-Remember to use the --user flag on cslab (but use Jupyter on your own computer, if possible).
+As I mention above, it's better if you try this within Jupyter so that you are not repeatedly hitting Wikipedia as you work out kinks in your pipelie.
+You'll also be able to view your wordcloud within the notebook.
+Here are the libraries you need to install for nltk and wordcloud on your own machine.

 ```
+python3 -m pip install jupyter
 python3 -m pip install nltk
 python3 -m pip install numpy
 python3 -m pip install matplotlib